igromanru/HD2-Farming-Guide/README.md

 # Helldivers 2 Farming Guide by Igromanru
+**The guide revolves around the abridged version of the released ED CT, compiled by me for farming**
-**Currently based on the Experimental Division Cheat Engine Table v4.0.0**
+You need the "Farming" Cheat Engine Table from the release to follow the guide!
-I made an abridge version of the Experimental Division CT v4.0.0 for farming only.
+Which is an abridge version of the [Experimental Division CT v4.0.0](https://www.unknowncheats.me/forum/helldivers-2-a/717822-experimental-division-ct-game-guard-bypass.html) (credits Zodiac).
-It contains only features that you need to farm Super Credits, Medals and Experience.
+It contains only features that you need to farm Super Credits, Samples, Medals and Experience.

 ## Required resources
 - HD2 ED Farming table